Get my 5-Ingredient Keto Cookbook featuring over 120 simple recipes!

 If you’re a hunter or friends with someone who hunts, you’ve likely tasted some homemade deer jerky.
 It’s super popular because it’s a great snack to take along while hunting.

-Deer meat, as well as the meat of elk, reindeer, antelope, and caribou are all considered venison.
-Wild game like venison is leaner than ground beef, has less calories per serving, and more vitamins and minerals.
+Deer meat and the meat of elk, reindeer, antelope, and caribou are all considered venison.
+Wild game like venison is leaner than ground beef, has fewer calories per serving, and more vitamins and minerals.

 Where can I buy ground venison?

 If there are no hunters in your family and you don’t have a local source for venison, don’t worry.
-There are a number of places online (including Amazon!) where you can purchase ground venison.
+There are many places online (including Amazon!) where you can purchase ground venison.

 Another option is to grind your own venison.
 It’s very simple to do and will save you money over having a butcher grind it.
 But again, you’ll first need to source the deer meat.